Saxophone, EWI, Music Composition & Production

 I began in music like many people, by taking band lessons starting in 5th grade.
 My instrument of choice at that time was trumpet.
 Over the first few years I also played piano, cello, baritone horn, french horn, viola and numerous other instruments.
 I continued with trumpet into college.
 At that time I developed some embouchure problems and had to take a long period of time to try to get back to where I was.
 The orchestra leader at Bethel College suggested that I pick up another instrument as a sort of therapy while I struggled through the embouchure problems on trumpet.
 I had always wanted to play saxophone and in fact admired alto players like Jay Beckenstein (Spyro Gyra), Tom Scott, David Sanborn, Phil Woods as well as early jazz guys like Cannonball Adderly, Hank Crawford and others.

 I immediately fell in love with the feeling and sound of playing saxophone and have been at it ever since.
-Over the years I’ve had the privilege of playing with a wide variety of local and national acts, touring the world, and recording on hundreds of projects from albums to movie soundtracks.
+Over the years I’ve had the privilege of playing with a wide variety of local and national acts, touring the world, and recording on hundreds of projects from albums to TV and movie soundtracks.

 Believing Is Seeing